Police Investigation; the dos and don’ts if you want to stay a dentist

 Can I choose my own solicitor?

-Yes, if you are given notice of the interview it is important to research and identify an appropriately qualified lawyer.
+If you are given notice of the interview, it is vital to research and identify an appropriately qualified lawyer.
 However, if you are arrested unexpectedly and are not able to request your own lawyer, you will be offered the assistance of a “duty solicitor”.
-There is a duty solicitor on call at all times to provide assistance in the police station.
+There is always a duty solicitor on call to provide assistance in the police station.

 When you are arrested, and again at the beginning of your interview, you will be read the police caution: